marcelpetersen/mobil/_drafts/why-your-rental-business-needs-to-go-digital-a-story.md

 share_image: ''

 ---
-If you’re a rental car business owner, and you’re still not sure it’s time for you to switch to an app-based, paperless and keyless rental model, here’s a story for you that might convince you otherwise.
+If you own a rental services company and you’re still not sure it’s time for you to switch to an app-based, paperless and keyless business model, here’s a story that might convince you otherwise.

 ![A couple of travelers sitting together in front of a mountain.](/uploads/2019/10/14/rentstorybody.jpg)Alex and Jordan, a young married couple from Austin, Texas, are planning their annual vacation in the north of Italy.
 They decide to rent a car and pick it up upon their arrival at the airport.